justineuro/syllogisms/README.md

 * <span style="background-color:#B8860B; fontcolor:black">dark goldenrod</span> -  indicates a valid CS in Aristotelian (with either a **loose** or an **express** definition of a CS) and an unconditionally valid CS in Boolean logic (there are **15** such truth tables)
 * <span style="background-color:#DAA520; fontcolor:black">goldenrod</span> -  indicates a valid CS in Aristotelian logic and a conditionally valid CS in Boolean logic (there are **4** such truth tables)
-* <span style="background-color:silver; fontcolor:black">silver</span> -  indicates a valid CS in Aristotelian logic with an **loose** definition of a CS, an invalid CS in Aristotelian logic with an **express** definition of a CS, and a conditionally valid CS in Boolean logic (there are **5** such truth tables).
+* <span style="background-color:silver; fontcolor:black">silver</span> -  indicates a valid CS in Aristotelian logic with a **loose** definition of a CS, an invalid CS in Aristotelian logic with an **express** definition of a CS, and a conditionally valid CS in Boolean logic (there are **5** such truth tables).
 The conclusion for each of this five CS is a weakened version of the conclusion of the corresponding CS in the first list of 15 CS.
 * <span style="background-color:white; fontcolor:black">white</span> - invalid CS

 Thus, in